amonks/hip-hop-analysis/jayz-nas.md

 Like *Takeover*, *Ether* starts slow.
 The first verse is about how Nas is cool, and the second verse is about how Jay-Z is lame, and neither contains much more specific content than that.

  In the 32-bar third verse, however, Nas goes into specifics.
-If *Takeover* stuck to one main argument ('you used to be good and now you are bad'), *Ether* does the opposite, using a shotgun-approach to bombard the Jay-Z and the Roc family with specific targetted callouts:
+If *Takeover* stuck to one main argument ('you used to be good and now you are bad'), *Ether* does the opposite, using a shotgun-approach to bombard the Jay-Z and the Roc family with specific targeted callouts:

 *	Jay Z hangs out with commercially successful artists to capitalize on their success